julzkur/Contactor/contactor/README.md

 On start-up, the app displays two Dummy-Contacts that can be used for testing functionality.

+This is for iOS/Android, not supported by Web.

 ## Running the App

 #### Prerequisites

 Before setting up the project, ensure you have the following installed:
+Ensure you are using correct version of Expo Go, Expo SDK

 - Node.js (v.20+)
 - npm (Node Package Manager)